Why Toronto must ban Gas Leaf Blowers (GLBs)

 The Problem with two cycle Gas-Powered Leaf Blowers

-2-cycle engines of gas-powered leaf blowers (GLBs) are among the most polluting tools used in urban areas.
+2-stroke engines of gas-powered leaf blowers (GLBs) are among the most polluting tools used in urban areas.
 These back pack blowers are by far the dirtiest, with massive emissions of unburned fuel and toxic pollutants.
 This includes fine particle combustion matter, (PM2.5) carbon monoxide, and toxic volatile organic compounds, released directly into the air we breathe—at close range.

 Their emissions are not only harmful to those operating the equipment, but also to neighbors, pedestrians, and vulnerable populations nearby.